jbrzusto/shiftwrap/README.md

 server_address: PATH_TO_SOCKET
 ```

 The path to the unix-domain socket on which `shiftwrapd` listens for HTTP requests.
 This can also be set by the `-sock` flag for `shiftwrapd`, which overrides the value in the `shiftwrapd.yml`.
-If neither of these is set, the default is `/var/run/shiftwrapd.sock`.
+If neither of these is set, the default is `/var/run/shiftwrapd.sock`.  `shiftwrapd` will create a symlink from `/tmp/shiftwrapd.port` to the socket once it is listening.

 ```yaml
 prepend_path: EXTRA_PATH